h4xhor/Kickstart-Windows-on-ESXi/README.md

 1. Unaltered Windows ISO.
 2. ESXi Drivers ISO.

-### Kickstart Windows 10 DVD on ESXi with Single ISO

-Kickstarts Windows Desktop 10 from a single ISO.

 ### Kickstart Windows Server 2019 DVD on ESXi with Single ISO

 Kickstarts Windows Server 2019 from a single ISO.